Table of Contents

 What is the problem with this approach?

-1. Organizations get a lot of ‘bogus’ email ids or low quality email ids
+1. Organizations get a lot of ‘bogus’ email ids or low-quality email ids

 2. Reaching a lot of people who are not ready to commit just yet

-Some of the ‘good leads’ who sign up do so because they were curious.
+Some of the ‘good leads’ who sign up do so because they are curious.
 They would simply be trying to learn more about your organization or services.
 So when your sales team calls them, they aren’t ‘sales-ready.’

 3. Does not address the change in buyer journey

 The fundamental problem with this method is that it assumes a linear prospect journey.
 Unfortunately, that is not always the case.
+In fact, buyers spend 83% of their time trying to avoid getting trapped in sales funnels.

-Having a generic list building strategy, followed by a blanket ask will only hamper conversions.
+Having a generic list-building strategy, followed by a blanket ask, will only hamper conversions.

 4. Does not involve new avenues of lead generation

-However, the channels he uses to reach the same end goal is different.
+However, the channels he uses to reach the same end goal are different.
 The traditional method of lead generation does not take into consideration these channels (and relies quite heavily on website and email engagement)

 What can you do to fix this?

-1. Build-up to the ask (follow a hierarchy)
+1. Build up to the ask (follow a hierarchy)

-Be it contributing money, getting on a call with your agents, or simply signing up for a demo, it is too high an ask for the first time.
+Whether contributing money, getting on a call with your agents, or simply signing up for a demo, it is too high an ask for the first time.

-Instead, you can gradually build up to the big-ask, not with just educational content, but also with a series of low-barrier actions.
+Instead, you can gradually build up to the big ask, not just with educational content but also with a series of low-barrier actions.

 That could be the start of the conversation.
 You can then engage the lead with pertinent information and then make the next ask – for a phone number or email.

-After you have made this ‘slightly high-barrier ask’, you can ask the lead whether they would be interested in talking to a human.
+After you have made this ‘slightly high-barrier ask,’ you can ask the lead whether they would be interested in talking to a human.

-If they say yes, then of course your agents can jump in and take over the conversation.
+If they say yes, then, of course, your agents can jump in and take over the conversation.
 If they drop off, you still have enough information to engage them later.

 2. Make the ask to ‘join’ more actionable